garden-io/garden/docs/basics/quick-start.md

 garden deploy
 ```

 And that's it!
 The `garden build` step above is actually unnecessary (only included here for clarity), since `garden deploy` will also rebuild modules as needed.
-The services are now running on the Garden framework.
+The services are now running in your Kubernetes cluster.
 You can see for yourself by querying the `/hello` endpoint of `go-service`'s running container:

 ```sh
 garden call go-service/hello-go